RedRyan111/NEAT/README.md

 # NEAT
-Implementation of NeuroEvolution of Augmenting Topologies (NEAT) paper in TensorFlow
+Implementation of NeuroEvolution of Augmenting Topologies (NEAT) paper in TensorFlow to play OpenAI games.